Frequently Asked Questions: If I am the victim of a sexual offense…

 If I would like to make a formal complaint with the University (but not to involve NYPD), what happens?

 No. Fordham does not place the burden of “proving” that an attack has occurred on the student.
 As the incident is investigated, the Dean of Students works with a standard called “preponderance of information.”
-This means that the dean will use his/her judgment based on all available information from security, the victim, the alleged attacker and witness interviews to determine whether there is enough information to confirm that a violation of University policy has occurred and what the appropriate action by the University will be.
+This means that the dean will use his/her judgment based on all available information from public safety, the victim, the alleged attacker and witness interviews to determine whether there is enough information to confirm that a violation of University policy has occurred and what the appropriate action by the University will be.

 Do I have to prove that I have been the victim of a sexual offense?